DaoCloud/DaoCloud-docs/docs/en/docs/ghippo/04UserGuide/01UserandAccess/User.md

     In the user list, click a user to enter the user details page.

-## Add user to user group
+## Add user to group

-1. The administrator enters `Users and Access Control`, selects `Users`, enters the user list, and clicks `...` -> `Add User Group`.
+1. The administrator enters `Users and Access Control`, selects `Users`, enters the user list, and clicks `...` -> `Add group`.

     ![Join Group Menu](../../images/joingroup01.png)

-2. On the `Join User Group` page, check the user groups to be joined (multiple choices are allowed).
-If there is no optional user group, click `Create User Group` to create a user group, and then return to this page and click the `Refresh` button to display the newly created user group.
+2. On the `Join group` page, check the groups to be joined (multiple choices are allowed).
+If there is no optional group, click `Create group` to create a group, and then return to this page and click the `Refresh` button to display the newly created group.

     ![Join group interface](../../images/joingroup02.png)

-3. Click `OK` to add the user to the user group.
+3. Click `OK` to add the user to the group.

 !!! note

-    The user will inherit the permissions of the user group, and you can view the user groups that the user has joined in `User Details`.
+    The user will inherit the permissions of the group, and you can view the groups that the user has joined in `User Details`.

 ## enable/disable user